You'll belong at Northwestern

 Leadership

-Dr. Valerie Stokes and Martha Draayer lead Northwestern's efforts to live into its Vision for Diversity.
-The two co-chair the college's Diversity Resource Committee (DRC), with Valerie working with academic programs and faculty and Martha serving as a resource for non-academic departments and staff.
+Martha Draayer leads Northwestern’s efforts to live into its Vision for Diversity.
+She chairs the college’s Diversity Resource Committee (DRC) and serves as a resource for non-academic departments and staff.
+Academic departments produce annual Diversity Action Plans that are overseen and reviewed by a faculty committee.
 All divisions of the college are represented by the nine members of the DRC, whose responsibilities include:

 Diversity initiatives